A Second-Order Nonlocal Approximation for Manifold Poisson Model with Dirichlet Boundary: Introduction

 \section{Introduction}

-Partial differential equations on manifolds have never failed to attract researchers in the past decades.
-Its application includes material science \cite{CFP97} \cite{EE08} , fluid flow \cite{GT09} \cite{JL04}, and biology physics \cite{BEM11} \cite{ES10} \cite{NMWI11}.
-In addition, many recent work on machine learning \cite{belkin2003led} \cite{Coifman05geometricdiffusions} \cite{LZ17} \cite{MCL16} \cite{reuter06dna} and image processing \cite{CLL15} \cite{Gu04} \cite{KLO17} \cite{LWYGL14} \cite{LDMM} \cite{Peyre09} \cite{Lui11} relates their model with manifold PDEs.
-One frequently used manifold model is the Poisson equation.
-Apart from its broad application, such equation is mathematically interesting by itself since it reveals much information of the manifold.
-Among all the recent study on the numerical analysis of the Poisson models, one approach is its nonlocal approximation.
-The main advantage for nonlocal model is that the use of explicit spatial differential operators is avoided, hence new numerical schemes can be explored.
-In spite of the large quantity of articles on the nonlocal approximation of Poisson model on Euclid spaces, less work have been done on its extension from Euclid spaces to the manifolds.
-Due to the demand of numerical methods on manifold PDEs, it is necessary to introduce one nonlocal model that approximate the manifold Poisson equation with high accuracy, hence able to solve it by proper numerical scheme.
+Partial differential equations on manifolds have been applied in many areas including material science \cite{CFP97} \cite{EE08} , fluid flow \cite{GT09} \cite{JL04}, biology physics \cite{BEM11} \cite{ES10} \cite{NMWI11}, machine learning \cite{belkin2003led} \cite{Coifman05geometricdiffusions} \cite{LZ17} \cite{MCL16} \cite{reuter06dna} and image processing \cite{CLL15} \cite{Gu04} \cite{KLO17} \cite{LWYGL14} \cite{LDMM} \cite{Peyre09} \cite{Lui11}.
+Among all the manifold PDEs in the literature, the Poisson model have been studied most frequently as it is mathematically interesting and usually reveals much information of the manifold.
+One recent approach in the numerical analysis of Poisson model is its nonlocal approximation.
+The advantage for nonlocal model is that it always avoids the use of spatial differential operator, hence new meshless numerical scheme can be explored.
+Due to the difficulty for mesh generation on manifolds and the demand of solving manifold Poisson model numerically, it is necessary to propose a certain nonlocal manifold Poisson model that can accurately approximate its local counterpart, while being able to be solved by proper meshless numerical scheme on the other hand.